RaulFD-creator/biobrigit/README.md

 ------------
 The recommended environment for using BioBrigit takes advatange of GPU acceleration.
 However, it is possible to use the tool in CPU-only environments.

 The first step is to create an environment with the necessary libraries.
-Some will bee directly installed from source.
+Some will be directly installed from source.

 ```bash
 > conda create -n {name} python=3.9